Free Trial

 U.S. Physical Therapy logo with Medical background

-JPMorgan Chase & Co. lifted its stake in shares of U.S. Physical Therapy, Inc. (NYSE:USPH - Free Report) by 26.8% during the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 87,501 shares of the company's stock after acquiring an additional 18,484 shares during the period.
-JPMorgan Chase & Co. owned 0.58% of U.S. Physical Therapy worth $7,762,000 as of its most recent filing with the Securities & Exchange Commission.
+JPMorgan Chase & Co. grew its stake in shares of U.S. Physical Therapy, Inc. (NYSE:USPH - Free Report) by 26.8% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 87,501 shares of the company's stock after acquiring an additional 18,484 shares during the period.
+JPMorgan Chase & Co. owned 0.58% of U.S. Physical Therapy worth $7,762,000 at the end of the most recent quarter.

-U.S. Physical Therapy (NYSE:USPH - Get Free Report) last announced its quarterly earnings results on Wednesday, February 26th.
-The company reported $0.65 earnings per share for the quarter, missing analysts' consensus estimates of $0.69 by ($0.04).
-The firm had revenue of $180.45 million during the quarter, compared to analysts' expectations of $173.10 million.
-U.S. Physical Therapy had a net margin of 3.54% and a return on equity of 8.11%.
-On average, equities analysts predict that U.S. Physical Therapy, Inc. will post 2.67 EPS for the current year.
+U.S. Physical Therapy (NYSE:USPH - Get Free Report) last issued its earnings results on Wednesday, February 26th.
+The company reported $0.65 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.69 by ($0.04).
+U.S. Physical Therapy had a return on equity of 8.11% and a net margin of 3.54%.
+The company had revenue of $180.45 million for the quarter, compared to the consensus estimate of $173.10 million.
+On average, equities research analysts predict that U.S. Physical Therapy, Inc. will post 2.67 EPS for the current year.

 U.S. Physical Therapy Increases Dividend

-The business also recently announced a quarterly dividend, which was paid on Friday, April 11th.
-Shareholders of record on Friday, March 14th were issued a dividend of $0.45 per share.
-This represents a $1.80 dividend on an annualized basis and a yield of 2.69%.
-The ex-dividend date of this dividend was Friday, March 14th.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, April 11th.
+Shareholders of record on Friday, March 14th were paid a $0.45 dividend.
+This represents a $1.80 dividend on an annualized basis and a yield of 2.66%.
+The ex-dividend date was Friday, March 14th.
 This is a boost from U.S. Physical Therapy's previous quarterly dividend of $0.44.
-U.S. Physical Therapy's dividend payout ratio is 97.83%.
+U.S. Physical Therapy's dividend payout ratio (DPR) is 97.83%.

 U.S. Physical Therapy Company Profile